 At London Business School, a leading UK-based institution, 45% of MiM grads enter consulting, according to school figures.
 A many as 15 of the most recent cohort joined the MBB consulting firm, Bain & Company, while a further 15 started work with McKinsey & Company, also a member of the Big Three.

 Proving that it’s not just MBAs who start their own companies, 8% of HEC grads also launch their own businesses after a Master’s in Management.

 MiM vs MBA

-Most Master's in Management programs are aimed at recent bachelor’s graduates with a maximum two years’ work or internship experience.
+Most Masters in Management are aimed at recent bachelor’s graduates with a maximum of two years of work or internship experience.
 Whereas MBA candidates tend to have between three-to-five years of work experience, MiM students are typically younger and at earlier stages in their professional careers.

 The MiM curriculum covers similar subject material to the MBA, with the main difference being that an MBA class brings more existing industry experience.
 The course remains most popular in Europe, with few top-ranked programs from outside Europe in the FT's list.